 #5 – Will You Want to Grow a Fall Garden?

 Consider the fall garden, especially if you have a small garden area.

 The fall garden is, honestly, my favorite because it’s so much easier to care for.
 The weather is cool, so it’s much more pleasant to work in the garden.
 There are much fewer mosquitoes to whack, and almost no pests to bother the plants.

 If you plan to grow a fall garden, make sure to leave room for it early in the spring when you plant your summer garden.
 You will need to plant many of your fall vegetables while your summer vegetables are still producing.

 For example, here in NC (zone 7B) we plant fall peas in the middle of August.
 Many tomato plants will keep producing until the middle or even the end of September.
-You wouldn’t want to clean the garden from perfectly healthy and productive tomatoes so you can plant peas.
+You wouldn’t want to clear the garden of perfectly healthy and productive tomatoes so that you can plant peas.

 It is sometimes possible to under sow seeds beneath growing crops.
 You can also start your fall plants in small pots, cell trays, or soil blocks and move them to the garden when space opens up.